donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Frequently Asked Questions ==

-= Why my fields are not showing? =
+= Why my fields are not showing ? =

 If you are using Buddypress 1.7, you need to check if you have the new hook "bp_custom_profile_edit_fields_pre_visibility".
 Check in your edit.php (edit profile form) and register page if this line of code: <?php do_action ( 'bp_custom_profile_edit_fields_pre_visibility' ); ?>.
 If you don't see it, you must add it just before the code of visibility settings.